Inside Daniel Lee's brand new vision for Burberry

 Minimal yet powerful, the campaign features eight notable names, including rappers Shygirl, John Glacier, and Skepta, along with actors Jun Ji-Hyun and Vanessa Redgrave.
 That’s not all.
 Models such as Lennon Gallagher and Liberty Ross also front the campaign with footballer Raheem Sterling.

 As we await more, we can guarantee that all eyes are on Burberry’s upcoming show in London Fashion Week, where Lee will officially make his debut under the label.
-Buckle up and get ready to enjoy the ride.
+Buckle up, it’s going to get wild.

 Discover more here.